 In February 2021, the Central region of the United States experienced unprecedented cold temperatures during a major winter storm that disrupted production operations, midstream infrastructure and many other services.
 This extreme weather caused wide fluctuations in commodity prices, short-term disruptions to Targa's operations across Texas, Oklahoma and Louisiana, including reduced throughput volumes coming into our systems, and adversely affected the operations and financial condition of some of our counterparties.
-Though certain Company facilities experienced temporary outages, all facilities have returned to full operations without sustaining any long-term impacts or significant adverse financial impacts related to this weather event, and throughput volumes have returned to pre-storm levels.
-The full financial impact of the winter storm still remains uncertain as it is subject to recently proposed regulatory changes including repricing, finalizing Commercial and Industrial meter and settlement data, and potential customer and counterparty risk.
+Though certain Company facilities experienced temporary outages, all facilities have since returned to full operations without sustaining any long-term impacts or significant adverse financial impacts related to the weather event, and throughput volumes have returned to pre-storm levels.
+The full financial impact of the winter storm still remains uncertain as it is subject to recently proposed regulatory changes and potential customer and counterparty risk.
 For further discussion, see "Item 1A.
-Risk Factors".
+Risk Factors."